JFernandez0524/busTracker/readme.md

 ## Description

-This project tracks the bus stops between the MIT campus and the Harvard Campus.
+This simple project displays the bus stops between MIT and Harvard Campus.

 ## Installation